Chiral Electronic Excitations in a Quasi-2D Rashba System BiTeI

 We would like to thank Z. Lin for enlightening and useful discussions.
 The spectroscopic work at Rutgers (A.C.L., H.-H.K. and G.B.) was supported by the NSF under Grants No. DMR-1709161 and No. DMR-2105001.
 The characterization work (K.D. and S.-W.C) was supported by the DOE under Grant No. DOE: DE-FG02-07ER46382.
-The crystal growth at Postech was supported by the National Research Foundation of Korea, funded by the Ministry of Science and ICT (No. 2016K1A4A4A01922028) B.M. acknowledges support from the Gianna Angelopoulos Programme for Science, Technology, and Innovation and from the Winton Programme for the Physics of Sustainability.
+The crystal growth at Postech was supported by The National Research Foundation of Korea (NRF) funded by the Ministry of Science and ICT, grant No. 2020M3H4A2084417.
+B.M. acknowledges support from the Gianna Angelopoulos Programme for Science, Technology, and Innovation and from the Winton Programme for the Physics of Sustainability.
 B.P. acknowledges support from the Winton Programme for the Physics of Sustainability.
-The calculations were performed using resources provided by the Cambridge Tier-2 system, operated by the University of Cambridge Research Computing Service (www.hpc.cam.ac.uk) and funded by EPSRC Tier-2 capital grant EP/P020259/1, as well as with computational support from the U.K. Materials and Molecular Modelling Hub, which is partially funded by EPSRC (EP/P020194), for which access is obtained via the UKCP consortium and funded by EPSRC grant ref.
+The calculations were performed using resources provided by the Cambridge Tier-2 system, operated by the University of Cambridge Research Computing Service and funded by EPSRC Tier-2 Capital Grant No. EP/P020259/1, as well as with computational support from the U.K. Materials and Molecular Modelling Hub, which is partially funded by EPSRC (EP/P020194), for which access is obtained via the UKCP consortium and funded by EPSRC Grant ref.
 EP/P022561/1.
-The work at NICPB (G.B.) was supported by the European Research Council (ERC) under Grant Agreement No. 885413.
+The work at NICPB (G.B.) was supported by the European Research Council (ERC) under the European Union{\textquoteright}s Horizon 2020 research and innovation programme Grant Agreement No. 885413.